Fashion of Madonna: Worst and best dressed rankings

-Collaborations with fashion houses and designers
+Collaborations and friendship with fashion designers

-Patricia Cunningham from Wake Forest University, commented that Madonna's fashion connection extends to designers, claiming it has helped in creating her looks and even lyrics.
-In 2021, Euronews and Reuters commented about her collaborations: "Madonna has worked with almost every designer label imaginable in her lengthy career".
-According to the fashion journal Women's Wear Daily, then-rumored featuring costume pieces from 14 designers at Re-Invention World Tour, including Arianne Phillips, Stella McCartney, Christian Lacroix, and Karl Lagerfeld would represent an industry record.
-Various designers used her as a muse, while Stefano Gabbana once claimed "she is our often muse".
+She became the face of various fashion campaigns and a muse to other designers.
+In 2021, Euronews/Reuters noted her collaborations within different designer labels in her "lengthy career".
+According to Women's Wear Daily, then-rumored featuring costume pieces from 14 designers at Re-Invention World Tour would represent an "industry record".

-Alone her collaborative friendship with Gaultier generated commentary and headlines.
-Fashion journalist Tim Blanks called them "the quintessential rock star-fashion designer relationship" with a "mutually beneficial connection".
-Tom Rasmussen from Dazed stated: "Gaultier and Madonna made each other in so many ways.
+Regarding her long-time collaborative friendship with Gaultier, fashion journalist Tim Blanks retrospectively called the duo as "the quintessential rock star-fashion designer relationship" with a "mutually beneficial connection".
+Tom Rasmussen from Dazed stated in 2018: "Gaultier and Madonna made each other in so many ways.
 She gave him international notoriety, while he gave her cone-shaped breasts".
 Paloma Herce of Harper's Bazaar goes on to say that the singer-designer tandem had never made more sense with them.